tractionguest/lenel-sdk/docs/UsersApi.md

   #config.api_key_prefix['Session-Token'] = 'Bearer'
 end

-api_instance = LenelClient::UsersApi.new
+api_instance = LenelSDK::UsersApi.new

 id = 'id_example' # String | ID of the user to which segment assignment will be added.

-segments = LenelClient::Segments.new # Segments | A list of segment IDs that indicate which segments to assign to the user.
+segments = LenelSDK::Segments.new # Segments | A list of segment IDs that indicate which segments to assign to the user.

 version = 'version_example' # String | Used to maintain backward compatibility as the API is updated, in the format 1.0.